TSavo/AutoMarket/FFMPEG_REFACTORING_SUCCESS.md

 ## 📋 Summary

-We successfully refactored the `FFMPEGDockerProvider` into a generic `FFMPEGProvider` that can work with **any FFMPEG client implementation** - whether Docker-based, local HTTP, or future implementations.
+We successfully refactored the `FFMPEGDockerProvider` into a generic `FFMPEGProvider` that can work with **any FFMPEG client implementation** - whether Docker-based, local HTTP, or future implementations within the Prizm SDK ecosystem.

 ## ✨ Key Accomplishments